Sometimes I go back and update old blog posts. This can happen if I get new information, new photos, or need to correct old information.

 Words written in Arabic calligraphy.
 Most of these that I’ve seen translate into Allah’s name, or praises to him.

 The photo below shows several khayamiya pieces displayed on the wall of one of the shops on Sharia el-Khayamiya.
-The owner of this shop gave me permission to take this photo, as well as the others shown in this blog post.
+The owners of the shops I visited gave me permission to take the photos in this blog post.

 About the Khayamiya Street